Spondylolisthesis Treatment in Fort Worth, TX

-When is surgery necessary to treat Spondylolisthesis?
+When is Surgery Needed to Treat Spondylolisthesis?

 Surgical treatment for spondylolisthesis may become necessary if conservative modalities do not relieve pain caused by nerve irritation.
 Surgery may also be considered if the spinal segment affected by the slipped vertebra has become unstable or if the spinal function has been severely diminished due to the slip.

 Before surgery is considered, doctors usually recommend that patients reduce inflammation to the nerve with rest, medication, bracing, and physical therapy.

 The first step when it comes to diagnosing Spondylolisthesis is a physical exam.
 The reason for this is because you may deal with some difficulties raising your leg during some simple exercises.
 When we are giving you an examination, our priority is to take a lot of X-Rays.
 They are crucial for determining whether a vertebra is out of place or not.